mcdafydd/scini-cockpit/README.md

 # Prerequisites

+- Chrome 69+ is required to view the MJPEG streams due to use of the new OffscreenCanvas() with 2d rendering context

 Ensure the following software is installed on the host:

 * Linux OS (due to usage of 'host' network mode for UDP broadcast discovery)